Scotland's largest teachers' union backs strike

 The EIS union said 78% of its members took part in a consultative ballot over pay and conditions.

-A total of 94% of those taking part voted to reject the 5% pay offer put forward by local authority umbrella body Cosla.

-A further 91% of members backed strike action in pursuit of a better pay offer.
+A total of 94% of those taking part voted to reject the 5% pay offer put forward by local authority body Cosla and 91% supported strike action in pursuit of a better pay offer.

+If teachers back strike action in this statutory ballot then the EIS will move to take industrial action at schools across Scotland.

-On Thursday, the Scottish Secondary Teachers' Association revealed its members had also rejected the 5% pay deal, with the majority saying they would also back strike action without an improved deal.
+On Thursday, the Scottish Secondary Teachers' Association revealed its members had also rejected the 5% pay deal, with the majority saying they would back strike action without an improved deal.

+EIS general secretary Andrea Bradley said: "This is an overwhelming ballot result which demonstrates, very clearly, the collective view of Scotland's teachers with regard to their pay: Cosla and the Scottish government must do better.

+"The current offer, of 5%, represents a real-terms pay cut of 7% for teachers, yet employers have lauded this as a generous proposal.

 Cosla has also been locked in industrial disputes with education staff and cleansing workers in recent months.